top of page

 When something is described as rife, it suggests that it is occurring or present to an excessive or alarming degree, and it can often imply a sense of uncontrolled proliferation.
 For example, a region plagued by corruption may be described as rife with corrupt practices, indicating that such behavior is rampant and widespread.
 "Rife" highlights the prevalence or abundance of a particular phenomenon, often emphasizing the need for attention, intervention, or mitigation to address the issues associated with it.

-Example sentences of rife
+Example sentences containing rife

 1. Corruption was rife in the political landscape, eroding trust in government.